 If you do not have time, this article sums up some of the crucial facts, with very nice photography to illustrate some of the finds.

-Laurence Lux-Sterritt (2021, January 16).
+Laurence Lux-Sterritt (January 16, 2021).
 Private devotion at Oxburgh Hall.
-Early Modern Exiled Nuns.
-Retrieved March 19, 2024, from https://doi.org/10.58079/o6xt
+Early Modern English Nuns in Exile.
+Retrieved February 12, 2025 from https://doi.org/10.58079/o6xt